nbrk/arcgrid-viewer/README.md

 VAT of the curent dataset.
 Black colour represents lower value than the red one.

 ## Installation
+The program depends on `gloss` and `arcgrid` libraries.
+The easiest way is to install utulity `stack` and build the software from the source code.

 Currently, as this:

 ``` sh